samsuh/2025-learnings/README.md

 11/21 - reth sync is a lot slower and more intensive than nethermind was. initial deposit done

+11/22 - went to dev meetup. was fun. we went to dinner and coffee after. lots of chatting.

 11/22 - market traded today to neutralize the down.